spryker/spryker-docs/docs/scos/dev/upgradability-services/evaluator-tool-overview.md

 </details>

-You can run the evaluation tool to perform all the checks or run a particular check.
+You can run the Evaluator tool to perform all the checks or run a particular check.
 For example, if only one check returns an error, after troubleshooting it, you might run only the failed check.

 Example of running a particular check: